fs8vsx59h/game-container-builder/README.md

 # dts-docker
-SAVESDIR is the MyDedicateserver location , not the MyDedicate server.
+SAVESDIR is the MyDedicateserver location , not the MyDedicateserver.